-helpers: helper functions for the transform
+helpers: helper functions for the transform package

 Code author: Peter Kraus, Ueli Sauter